tripal/tripal_blast/README.md

    page time-outs
  - BLAST databases are made available to the module by creating Drupal Pages describing them.
-This allows administrators to use the Drupal Field API to add any information they want to these pages.
+This allows administrators to use the Drupal Field API to add any information they want to these pages and to control which databases are available to a given user based on native Drupal permissions.

 Installation
 ------------